Starpeace-Quadrants/prototype/README.md

 ```

 This will:
-- Build `kafka-base-environment-image` and `golang-kafka-hybrid-auth`
-- Start Zookeeper, Kafka, MongoDB, and your Go Auth service
+- Start Traefik, Zookeeper, a Kafka cluster with three brokers, a helper container to create topics, and the Kafdrop UI
 - Expose each service on its default port

 ---